Brokerage in Commodities Listed in Local Markets Business License in Dubai

 Complete lease or flexi-desk arrangements within the free zone

-Pay applicable licence and registration fees
+Pay applicable license and registration fees

-Receive the business licence and commence operations
+Receive the business license and commence operations

 Costs vary depending on the office package selected, visa requirements, and any supplementary approvals.
 Free zone packages at Dubai South are structured to accommodate startups and established businesses alike, with flexi-desk options available to reduce initial overheads.
 It is advisable to request a current fee schedule directly from the authority, as pricing is subject to periodic review.